aronweston/teachYou/README.md

 ## Features

 - Context API for state management including the cart and user state, as well as their respective helper functions to be available throughout the projects global scope.
+- Local storage to prevent annoying reloading.
+Stored the cart and user objects in localStorage and get from localStorage as default state on load.
 - Header, Hero and Product Grid responsive down to small mobile screens.
 - Mini cart with empty cart message component
 - Login modal with loading and success message